 3. My last-minute cancellations

 Along with being highly sensitive, I’m also an introvert — and I’m well aware of that fact.
-And yet I continually overestimate my need for social activities.
-I make ambitious plans on the spur of the moment but then the occasion comes around and it dawns on me just how demanding the social event will be — and how I’d much rather do something else relaxing at home.
+Yet I continually overestimate my need for social activities.
+I make ambitious plans on the spur of the moment, but then the occasion comes around and it dawns on me just how demanding the event will be — and how I’d much rather do something relaxing at home.

 4. My diva attitude